Man talking to female doctor about penis shrinkage

 • The average circumference of a flaccid penis: about 3.7 inches

-• The average circumference of an erect penis: about 4.6 inches
+• The average circumference of an erect penis: about 4.5 inches

 • Blood flow to the penis decreases with age, often due to fatty deposits in arteries (atherosclerosis).
-Reduced blood flow weakens the muscle cells of the erectile tissues.

-Obesity - While obesity doesn’t physically shrink the penis, it can cause it to appear smaller.
+Obesity: While obesity doesn’t physically shrink the penis, it can cause it to appear smaller.
 Excess fat around the lower abdomen can obscure part of the penile shaft, making it look shorter in proportion to the body.

-Tip: Maintaining a healthy weight not only benefits your overall health but also improves blood flow and the perception of penile size.
+Maintaining a healthy weight not only benefits your overall health but also improves blood flow and the perception of penile size.

-Smoking - Smoking’s negative effects on the circulatory system directly impact penile health.
+Smoking: Smoking’s negative effects on the circulatory system directly impact penile health.
 Nicotine and other chemicals in cigarettes constrict blood vessels and reduce blood flow to the penis, which is crucial for maintaining erections and avoiding shrinkage.

-Actionable Step: Quitting smoking can restore some vascular functions over time, improving not only health but also sexual performance.
+Quitting smoking can restore some vascular functions over time, improving not only health but also sexual performance.

 • Type 2 diabetes affects both blood vessels and nerves, leading to noticeable changes in size and function if left unchecked.

-Peyronie’s disease - This condition causes scar tissue to develop along the shaft of the penis, leading to an abnormal bend (curvature).
+Peyronie’s disease: This condition causes scar tissue to develop along the shaft of the penis, leading to an abnormal bend (curvature).
 While some curvature may be mild and manageable, severe cases can shorten the penis and make intercourse challenging or impossible.

 Surgery to treat Peyronie’s disease may involve removing scar tissue, which can further contribute to shrinkage.